 – In sex cases (even false allegations) if you are convicted, you will be a registered sex offender.
 You will be severely limited in employment opportunities and where you can live.
 You will be limited to hard labor-type jobs.
 Over your lifetime, a sex offender conviction will cost you $40,000-$120,000 a year in lost income potential.
 Over your lifetime you can lose up to $4,000,000 in potential income.
 In addition, you will be forever labeled a “Sex Offender” and will be a social outcast.

 -As a “sex offender” you will not be able to live or work near schools, playgrounds, daycares, hospitals, swimming pools, parks, libraries, and other areas.
 You may not be able to be around children, you will have your face, name and address posted on the web, the police will visit you every time a crime occurs, and in some areas, you must tell all of your neighbors that you are a Federally convicted sexual offender.
 (That does not go over well at the neighborhood BBQ).
 Some states are trying to pass laws that require you to have a neon green sex offender license plate.
 These harsh sanctions apply to people convicted in he said/she said case where both parties drank alcohol, had sex, and later, the female claimed she drank too much and would not have consented but for the alcohol.
 These facts make you a sex offender as well if convicted.

 – Loss of nearly all VA Benefits

 – including veterans preference, medical benefits, VA home loan benefits, combat-related benefits, and others.
 This will plague you for life and you will suffer the loss of hundreds of thousands of dollars in benefits and employment opportunities.
-In today’s market, getting a home loan is very difficult.
+In today’s digital marketing trends, getting a home loan is very difficult.
 The VA home loan is often your best option.
 However, after your court-martial, the VA home loan may not be available for you.

 -Loss of nearly all military benefits